xonixx/xonixx.github.io/intellij-awk_grammar_optimization.md

 [IntelliJ-AWK](https://github.com/xonixx/intellij-awk) is a language support plugin for AWK that I develop for the IntelliJ IDEA.

+I will describe how I tweaked the parsing grammar to solve one specific issue and coincidentally this sped up the parsing and allowed to remove some "code hacks".

+The article may be of interest to people developing a language support plugin for IntelliJ IDEA, or people interested in practical language parsing algorithms.

 ***

 The story started with this [issue](https://github.com/xonixx/intellij-awk/issues/133).
 The autocomplete was not working in the presence of not-closed `if`: